mozilla-services/socorro/docs/development/glossary/index.rst

 **Materialized view**: the tables in the database containing the data for used in statistical analysis.
-Including: [[MeanTimeBeforeFailure]], :ref:`topcrashersbysignature-chapter`, :ref:`topcrashersbyurl-chapter`.
+Including: [[MeanTimeBeforeFailure]], :ref:`topcrashersbysignature-chapter`.
 The "Trend Reports" from the :ref:`ui-chapter` display information from these tables.

 **Minidump**: see 'raw crash dump'